aerithscoldtreats/privacy_policies/courtradarpolicy.md

 LeaGang Labas
 Effective Date: April 1, 2026

-This Privacy Policy explains how LeaGang Labas (“we”, “our”, or “the app”) collects, uses, stores, and protects your information when you use the LeaGang Labas mobile application.
+This Privacy Policy explains how LeaGang Labas - CourtRadar (“we”, “our”, or “the app”) collects, uses, stores, and protects your information when you use the LeaGang Labas - CourtRadar mobile application.

 By using the app, you agree to the collection and use of information in accordance with this policy.